froots/froots.github.io/_services/tech-lead-coaching.md

 I can't guarantee that you will solve every challenge with my help.
 But I can probably help you to think differently about them.

-If you're in doubt, you can apply anyway describing your situation so we can explore if there is a good fit.
+If you're in doubt, apply anyway describing your situation so we can explore if there is a good fit.

 I won't take on any students who I'm not convinced that I can help.

-And if you realise that coaching isn't for you in the first month, I'll happily reimburse the whole fee.

-### I can't get my manager to pay for this!
+### I can't get my manager to pay for this.

 Don't be afraid to admit to your manager that you would benefit from some help.